marclandy/enterprise-infra/architecture practice/consulting/net arch charter, cross-domain projects detailed guidance.md

 # Detailed Network Architecture Guidance
-by Project Type

-Guidance document designed to provide direction based on encountered projects from the field with common scenarios.
+Guidance document designed to provide direction based on projects from the field.
 - This document is to be used as a guide only.
 - Establishing customer requirements per project is paramount to ensuring great outcomes are achieved for the enterpise projects teams.